-The results of our first-ever research survey looking at trends in consumer membership publishing are in – and they’re really rather interesting.
+The results of our 2018 research survey looking at trends in consumer membership publishing are in – and they’re really rather interesting.
 Here are the highlights…

-- Members are still setting aside time for your print magazine
+- Members are still setting aside time for your magazine.

 - 87% of organisations are producing video content currently, but only 3% is directed at members